MicrosoftDocs/VBA-Docs/api/Excel.Chart.Axes.md

 <br/>

-This example turns off major gridlines for the category axis in Chart1.
+This example turns off major gridlines for the category axis on Chart1.

 ```vb
 Charts("Chart1").Axes(xlCategory).HasMajorGridlines = False